xDomty/RoadToDesktop/4. Advanced Solutions For Algotihms Level 1/README.md

     Problem 48: LoanAmount and how many months you need to settle the loan" << endl;
     Problem 49: Bank password verification (pasword is : 1234)\n";
     Problem 50: Bank password verification (pasword is : 1234) but with limited time you get the password wrong\n\n";

+## WE HAVE DONE IN THIS UPDATE
+    Problem 01: Print Mohammed
+    Problem 02: Enter your name then print your name Problem 03: Know if the number is odd or even Problem 04: Enter your age and driver license Problem 05: Enter your age and driver license (BUT WITH RECOMMENDATIONS)